bennorth/dragon32-invaders-revenge/report.md

 When blitting, checks that destination is in range (within screen memory) which panic if fail.

 Use of colour checks for hit detection, e.g., `Sub_StepDefenderShotMovement`.
+Choice of colours for sprites is influenced by making it easier for the code to detect them.

 Use of `PULS PC,A` to save a byte over `PULS A / RTS`.